jordigoyanes/BitBlocks/README.md

 ### API setup:
 Go to RTWireapi.js and edit the **user** and **pass** variables.
 You can generate both user and pass in your RTWire console.
 The RTWireapi.js file contains basic functions you can use to make infinte use of the RTWire endpoints, for example: *sendTx(Account ID of sender, Account ID or BTC wallet of receiver, amount in satoshis, if receiver is bitoin wallet(boolean))*
+### Variable setup:
+You need to setup the Market's Account ID, which is where all funds will go and is an integer variable called MarketAccountID in the market.js file.**

 ## Every player has a wallet
 ![Screenshot](http://i.imgur.com/Tss5tWT.png)